From me, Steve owner of this Website

 The amniotic fluid surrounding your baby protects him from being hurt if you have a blow your tummy or if your tummy is squashed.
 The fluid also protects your baby against infection, as well as helping his lungs to develop.
 The amount of fluid around your baby gradually increases until there is about one litre (1.8 pints) surrounding him at 37 weeks.
 This amount usually decreases to around half a litre (0.9 pints) by 40 weeks Your baby will regularly swallow amniotic fluid, which then passes out of his body as urine.
 This is how he controls the volume of amniotic fluid around him.When this delicate balance is disturbed, the volume of amniotic fluid can increase rapidly.
-Polyhydramnios is usually diagnosed when the amniotic fluid volume reaches two litres (3.5 pints) or more.
-In severe cases of polyhydramnios, there may be as much as three litres (5.3 pints) of fluid, or three times the normal amount, around your baby.
+Polyhydramnios is usually diagnosed when the amniotic fluid volume reaches two liters (3.5 pints) or more.
+In severe cases of polyhydramnios, there may be as much as three liters (5.3 pints) of fluid, or three times the normal amount, around your baby.

 How can I tell if I have polyhydramnios?